Faculty & Staff

 Sebastian Diaz

-Sebastian received his B.A. in Biology and French Literature from Williams College.
+Sebastian received his B.A. in Biology and French Literature from Williams College and is an autodidact in computer technology.

 Gayle Fischer